GiantRavens/backblazeS3/readme.md

 ## Configure Your Bucket and Connection Information

 1. Create your target bucket in your Backblaze Account Management Page
-2. Issue an application key that only has access to that bucket - be sure that 'list all buckets' option is selected.
+2. Issue an application key that only has access to that bucket - be sure that the 'list all buckets' option is selected.

-Make note of the server endpoint associated with the bucket, and enter this information in `.env` to match your bucket, server, and appkey details.
+Make note of the server endpoint associated with the bucket, and edit your configuration in `.env` to match your bucket, server, and appkey details.

 ## Run Your App